tslacc/c_calculator/README.md

-# c_calculator"
+# c_calculator

-Test project for bc-like calculation.
+Test project for bc-like calculation written in C.